survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ...
 ```

+T> The result could be verified also by using the `DefinePlugin` to write it to the client code.
+The *Setting Environment Variables* chapter discusses how to achieve this.

 ### Understanding `--env`

 Even though `--env` allows to pass strings to the configuration, it can do a bit more.
 Consider the following example: